-Our eyes are our primary sources of sensory information about the world around us.
-Visual perception allows us to absorb and process our surroundings so that we can make sense of what we see.
+Our eyes are our primary source of sensory information about the world around us—visual perception allows us to absorb and process our surroundings so that we can make sense of what we see.

 It is said that visuals are processed in the brain at 60,000 times the speed of text.
 Although it all happens in a fraction of a second, the brain acknowledges and remembers shapes first because simple visual images can be remembered and recognised directly—it doesn’t require reading to identify shapes.
 Reading, instead, is a longer process than identifying shapes, because the brain needs to identify letterforms and decode words into meaning.

-Since a distinctive shape makes a faster imprint on memory, brand marks can be very powerful in identity design because they create instant brand recognition.
+Since a distinctive shape makes a faster imprint on memory, brand marks can be very powerful because they create instant brand recognition.

 ABOUT THE AUTHORS

 Munch Studio is a boutique design agency that specialises in corporate identity creation and logo animation for service firms.

 Ready to make an impression in the minds of your prospects?
 We'd love to help!